Qumulo/docs/rest-api-guide/nfs-multitenancy-methods/multitenancy_nfs_settings_id.md

     responses:
     - code: '200'
       description: Return value on success
-    summary: Delete current NFS configuration, restoring the global settings for this tenant.
+    summary: '[preview] Delete current NFS configuration, restoring the global settings for this tenant.'
   get:
     parameters:
     - description: The tenant ID of the NFS settings.